 FEHA’s protections are also extended to people who are associated with another person that is protected by the FEHA.
 An example of this extension is if an employee is fired because he is related to a gay or lesbian individual; he would be able to sue for sexual orientation discrimination.

 What does “sexual orientation” mean according to CA employment law?
+Simply put, folks who are LGBT are protected.
 There are several definitions that apply here.
 Some are found in the government code, but others in FEHA’s Code of Regulations.

 “Sexual orientation” means heterosexuality, homosexuality, and bisexuality.
 CA Govt Code 12926(s)